Ambrosus – from Farm to Fork with Blockchain

 So many different food chains could use this technology, but one size does not fit all.
 Foods and their supply chains are all different, so each “use case” needs a definition at the outset.
 Consequently, Ambrosus is initially concentrating on two particular “use cases”, these being Olive Oil and Cheese.
 However, the principles are the same, whether it be Wine, Baby Milk, Farm fish (e.g. Salmon), animal feed or coffee.
 The possibilities are enormous and not just for food or wine either.
 What about cosmetics and clothing?
 So it goes.

 But here’s the real beauty of the system.
 No one in the chain wants to set this up from scratch.
 Think of the expense and the technological know-how required, never mind the current scarcity of blockchain developers.
 Ambrosus is, however, a platform that can be an enabling technology.
-Ambrosus will provide API links into their platform from the internet.
+Ambrosus will provide API links to their platform from the internet.
 Then it’s entirely feasible for anyone to use it with no more than their web browser of choice.
 And sensors are already in extensive use and becoming ever cheaper.
 It’s possible that even I could do it!

 From grape to glass?